hbadera/CIS/README.md

 We will split our model into 20% testing and 80 % for training model.

-We built multiple machine learning models followed by classification report and confusion matrix.
+We build multiple machine learning models followed by classification report and confusion matrix.

+## The different accuracies in percentages which we recieved are as follows,
+1. KNN 89.06
+2. Support Vector Machines 86.56
+3. Naive Bayes 82.81
+4. Logistic Regression 90